vipulpathak113/FrontendInterviewQuestions/README.md

 So, while scheduling a work, Fiber checks the priority of the current update and the deadline.

 It happens in two phases:
 1. Render phase where reconciliation process happens and nothing is render to UI yet.
+It is asynchronous.
+Work is done in this phase like dom changes, state changes
-2. Commit phase where after all work is completed it renders on the UI
+2. Commit phase where after all work is completed it renders on the UI.
+It is synchronous.

 -----------------------------------